Introduction

 next_N_weeks | For the number n provided, starts 00:00:00 of the first day of the next week and continues for the next n weeks. |

-Enums and String Literals
+Enums and string literals

 Enum and string literal parameters use snake case.
 If there is an acronym involved, there will not be an underscore between every letter.